Rolands-Laucis/Socio/core/docs.md

 //id is a unique auto incrementing index for the query itself that is sent from the client - not really important for you, but perhaps for debugging. const QueryWrap = async (client:SocioSession, id:id, sql:string, params = {}) => (await sequelize.query(sql, { logging: false, raw: true, replacements: params }))[0]

-//The actual instance of the manager on port 3000 using the created query function.
-Verbose will make it print all incoming and outgoing traffic from all sockets in a pretty printed look :) const socserv = new SocioServer({ port: 3000 }, {DB_query_function: QueryWrap as QueryFunction, verbose:true} )
+//Instance of SocioServer on port 3000 using the created query function.
+Verbose will make it print all incoming and outgoing traffic from all sockets.
+The first object is WSS Options - https://github.com/websockets/ws/blob/master/doc/ws.md#new-websocketserveroptions-callback const socserv = new SocioServer({ port: 3000 }, {DB_query_function: QueryWrap as QueryFunction, verbose:true} ); //the clients can now interact with your backend DB!

 //This class has a few public fields that you can alter, as well as useful functions to call later in your program at any time.
-E.g. set up lifecycle hooks: manager.LifecycleHookNames; //get an array of the hooks currently recognized in Socio.
-Or look them up yourself in the core lib :) socserv.RegisterLifecycleHookHandler("con", (client:SocioSession, req:IncomingMessage) => {
+E.g. set up lifecycle hooks: socserv.LifecycleHookNames; //get an array of the hooks currently recognized in Socio. socserv.RegisterLifecycleHookHandler("con", (client:SocioSession, req:IncomingMessage) => {
     //woohoo a new client connection!
     //client is the already created instance of Session class, that has useful properties and methods, like the ID and IP of the client.
-})

-//currently N/A, bcs found bug in it.
-More important features right now.
-But similar stuff can be done with Server Props right now! socserv.Emit({data:'literally data.', all:'currently connected clients will receive this object now!'}) //imagine using this to send a new css style sheet to change how a button looks for everyone without them refreshing the page - realtime madness aaaa!
+});
 ```

 #### Authentification hook - a simple mechanism